 HAPPY CHRISTMAS LONDON

 I asked one of my Instagram friends, the book illustrator Melissa Wood, to design a Christmas sketch for this post.
 I’m a huge fan of Melissa’s, having discovered her on Instagram about six months ago.
 She is an illustrator of books, architecture, cocktails, travel, destination maps and more, and her illustrious client list includes HarperCollins UK, Neiman-Marcus, Vanessa Williams, Kyle Machlachlan and Oprah Winfrey.
 She has three fabulous children, a small dog and a very moody cat.
 You can follow her on Instagram.
-Melissa is always on the hunt for collaborators, so check out her website for more information.
 (Thank you Melissa for this dashing image of Christmas in London!)

 Ghosts of Christmas Past